yafeng/pqpq_python/README.md

 INPUT FORMAT:

 A tab delimited PSM or Peptide table.
 First line is header.
-Peptide sequences and protein accessions locate in first and second column respectively.
+Peptide sequences and protein accessions locate in first and second column respectively, the rest columns can be intensity values or peptide ratios.

 EXAMPLE1